shtukaresearch/preconf-sims/README.md

 ## Things to work on

-Here we discuss the ways in which the model likely diverges from reality and what could be done to improve it.
+Here we will discuss the ways in which the model likely diverges from reality and what could be done to improve it.

 * *TODO*